conda/conda/docs/source/user-guide/configuration/settings.rst

   denylist_channels:
     - conda-forge

-The denylist takes precedence over the allowlist.
-If a channel is in both lists, it is denied.
-Channels are automatically normalized based on thei base URLs, so you can use either the full channel URL or just the base URL.
+An example to show that channels are automatically normalized based on their base URLs, so you can use either the full channel URL or just the base URL:

 .. code-block:: yaml